zowe/docs-site/docs/user-guide/zosmf-lite.md

 ---|---|---
 Message IKJ56702I: INVALID data is issued | The job is submitted more than once.| You can ignore this message.
 Job fails with an authorization error. | Your user ID lacks superuser authority.             | See “Select a user ID for performing the steps”.
-Job fails with an authorization error. | Your installation uses the RACF PROTECT-ALL option. | See “Troubleshooting”.
+Job fails with an authorization error. | Your installation uses the RACF PROTECT-ALL option. | See [Troubleshooting problems](#troubleshooting-problems).
 ADDGROUP and ADDUSER commands are not executed. |  The automatic GID and UID assignment is required. | Define SHARED.IDS and BPX.NEXT.USER profiles to enable the use of AUTOUID and AUTOGID.